HYPERION RECORDS CATALOGUE AVAILABLE TO STREAM FOR THE FIRST TIME

 This concert marks Tasmin’s final Southbank Centre recital and will be broadcast live on R3 (no audience).
 Tasmin will perform with her four pianist partners.

-BRAHMS - Sonatensatz (Piers Lane)
+Programme: BRAHMS - Sonatensatz (Piers Lane)

 CLARA SCHUMANN - 3 Romances (Martin Roscoe)